oracle-quickstart/oci-global-multiregion-app-goldengate-autonomous/README.md

 ![OCI GG ADB](https://github.com/oracle-quickstart/oci-global-multiregion-app-goldengate-autonomous/blob/0032542f901a7d901daa2de3ae875c944ac76e07/OCI%20Goldengate%20MultiRegion%20App.png)

-## Local Deployment with Terraform in a Single Region
+## Deployment of Stack on OCi with Terraform

 Make sure your credentials are defined in $HOME/.oci/config file.
 As Terraform takes takes the default value from the .oci/config file